SharmaPrakhar25/demo-landing-page/replit.md

-# Charan Sunday Team - Business Consulting Website
+# R K Ads - IT Consulting & ServiceNow Solutions Website

 ## Overview

-This is a full-stack business consulting website built with React frontend and Express.js backend.
-The application serves as a professional business consulting platform with a modern, responsive design featuring service showcases, team information, testimonials, and a contact form system.
+This is a full-stack IT consulting website built with React frontend and Express.js backend.
+The application serves as a professional ServiceNow consulting platform with a modern, responsive design featuring IT service showcases, team information, client testimonials, and a contact form system specialized for ServiceNow implementations and IT staffing solutions.

 ## System Architecture